 The Massachusetts militia built a siege line around Boston and Charlestown, where the British were garrisoned.
 The line extended from Chelsea, North of Boston, to Roxbury, South of Boston.
 On April 22, Gage moved his troops out of Charlestown into Boston, which left Charlestown, Bunker Hill, Breed’s Hill, and Dorchester Heights completely undefended.

-The next day, April 23, the Massachusetts Provincial Congress voted in favor of calling more men to arms, and to put the Massachusetts militia under the command of Artemis Ward.
+The next day, April 23, the Massachusetts Provincial Congress voted in favor of calling more men to arms, and to put the Massachusetts militia under the command of Artemas Ward.
 The following were also named major generals:

 - John Thomas

 - John Whitcomb

 With Boston surrounded by militia from several colonies and the Port blockaded by the British, there were people that wanted out of the town – and others that wanted in.
 An agreement was reached between Gage the Committee of Safety that opened the roads up, so people could come and go.
 However, the British were alarmed by the number of people — especially those considered rebels — who were leaving Boston.
 Gage’s subordinates believed those rebels had value as hostages.
 Gage reversed course and made it difficult for people to obtain the passes necessary to leave Boston.